artemvang/helm-charts-infracost/charts/cloud-pricing-api/README.md

 To use an external PostgreSQL server set `postgresql.enabled` to `false` and then set the `postgresql.external.*` values.

-To avoid issues when upgrading this chart, provide `postgresql.postgresqlPassword` for subsequent upgrades.
+To avoid issues when upgrading this chart, provide `postgresql.postgresqlPassword` for subsequent installs and upgrades.
 This is due to an issue in the PostgreSQL chart where password will be overwritten with randomly generated passwords otherwise.
-See https://github.com/helm/charts/tree/master/stable/postgresql#upgrade for more detail.
+See [here](https://github.com/helm/charts/tree/master/stable/postgresql#upgrade) for more detail.

 ## Examples